zta6/PhotographyWebsite/blog/wp-content/themes/krystal/README.txt

 === Krystal===
 Author: Spiraclethemes
 Requires at least: WordPress 4.5
-Tested up to: WordPress 4.9.2
+Tested up to: WordPress 4.9.4
-Version: 1.0.8
+Version: 1.0.10
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: right-sidebar,left-sidebar,custom-menu,featured-images,theme-options,blog,custom-colors,custom-logo,flexible-header,threaded-comments,one-column,full-width-template,sticky-post,translation-ready

 == Description ==
 Krystal is a WordPress theme built for most popular drag and drop page builder Elementor.
-Krystal comes with 7+ unique demos and with 1 click demo import feature.
+Krystal comes with 8+ unique demos and with 1 click demo import feature.
 Krystal is SEO friendly, mobile responsive, translation ready theme and is compatible with most of the popular plugins.
-More information about Krystal theme is here : https://www.spiraclethemes.com/krystal-free-wordpress-theme/ , One Page Demo: https://www.spiraclethemes.com/wordpress-themes/krystal/demo1/ , Multipage Demo: https://www.spiraclethemes.com/wordpress-themes/krystal/demo2/ , Blog Demo: https://www.spiraclethemes.com/wordpress-themes/krystal/demo3/ , Minimal Demo: https://www.spiraclethemes.com/wordpress-themes/krystal/demo4/ , Construction Demo: https://www.spiraclethemes.com/wordpress-themes/krystal/demo5/,  Agency Demo: https://www.spiraclethemes.com/wordpress-themes/krystal/demo6/, Restaurant Demo: https://www.spiraclethemes.com/wordpress-themes/krystal/demo7/, We also provide support to the free version.
+We also provide support to the free version.
+More information about theme is here : https://www.spiraclethemes.com/krystal-free-wordpress-theme/

 == Important Note ==
 Krystal theme supports menu level on depth 3 only.